Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

  1. I love this stuff.
  2. You might be willing to feed me so I can work on it.
  3. [I have no idea what I'm doing](https://twitter.com/ultimape/status/588302547376545793).
+ 4. I enjoy learning.

 ###Requirements / Costs

 ####One Time Costs
 I would need a more functional computer.
-I believe I could make do with a Chromebook - I would be turning it into a dev machine along the lines of what [CodeStarter is doing for students](
-CodeStarter is doing for students)
+I believe I could make do with a Chromebook - I would be turning it into a dev machine along the lines of what [CodeStarter is doing for students](CodeStarter is doing for students).
-.
 Prices range from $200-$400 for basic models unless you can get them on sale.
-For my purposes, the more Ram, the better.
+For my purposes, the more ram, the better.

 A bed would be nice and would greatly increase my productivity.
 I'd be happy with a futon mattress from Walmart/Overstock (only thing comfortable that will fit in my room).
 Cost ranges from $130-$300 depending on availability.

 I would need a couple of IoT oriented embedded systems.
 Two would be the minimum for a proof of concept however I'd love to have a set of six.
 Two to act as IoT devices, three to act as extra nodes for the distributed server host, and one to simulate a 3rd party connection.
 So anywhere from $100-$500 depending on quantity, model, accessories and shipping costs.
+This includes components to integrate with hardware I already own.

 ####Monthly Reoccurring
 There may be room at a local co-working space, which would run about $300 a month.

 My current living arrangement has my rent set at 1/3 of my income.
-I am not sure if a stipend is counted.
+I am not sure if a stipend is counted, so that will need to be factored in.

 I can live on $300 a month for food.
 I could go cheaper, but my current living situation leaves me without a lot of storage space and little ability to buy in bulk.
 I am not sure if I would be able to maintain my food stamps during the internship.